nhsengland/virtual-wards-draft-standards/2_Architecture.md

 # 2. Architecture Overview

+This implementation guidance provides interoperability standards for sharing Supplementary RM Data between clinical systems.
 Supplementary RM data is created at the end of a patient's stay on a virtual ward and is transferred to clinical systems such as the one that is used to operate a virtual ward as well as those used by local sites in the region (e.g. GP systems or Shared Care Records).
 The details of the virtual ward stay are then easily accessible by other clinicians caring for the patient.

 The diagram below provides an overview of the solution and scope of this guidance.